 Storage Suggestions

-- Store: In the refrigerator, you can store the leftover kala chana curry in an airtight container for up to 2-3 days.
+- Store:Â The leftover kala chana curry can be stored in an airtight container in the refrigerator for 2-3 days.

-- Freeze: Allow the curry to cool completely, and then freeze it in freezer-safe containers or Ziploc bags for up to 4-6 weeks.
+- Freeze:Â Allow the curry to cool completely, and then freeze it in freezer-safe containers or Ziploc bags for up to 4-6 weeks.

 - Reheat: Reheat the curry in a microwave or stovetop until warm, and serve it with a side of your choice.
 If it's frozen, thaw for a few hours first and then reheat.